gavlyukovskiy/spring-boot-data-source-decorator/README.md

 With P6Spy span will be created for:
  * `jdbc:/<dataSource>/connection` - opening connection including events for commits and rollbacks
  * `jdbc:/<dataSource>/query` - executing query including sql text and number of affected rows in the tags
- * `jdbc:/<dataSource>/fetch` - fetching result set data including number of rows text in the tags
+ * `jdbc:/<dataSource>/fetch` - fetching result set data including number of rows in the tags

 With Datasource Proxy span will be created for:
  * `jdbc:/<dataSource>/connection` - opening connection including events for commits and rollbacks